isyuricunha/website/content/en/pages/about.md

 ---
 title: About
-description: 'committing changes to my life database every day'
+description: 'databases, homelabs, and long-term projects'
 author: Yuri Cunha
 ---

-## WHO AM I
+## who am i

-I am Yuri Cunha, a Brazilian guy who decided to take computers, databases and homelabs a bit too seriously.
+i am yuri cunha, a brazilian guy who decided to take computers, databases and homelabs a bit too seriously.

-On the internet I usually show up as **"Yuri Cunha"**, although my full name is longer in real life.
-This site is where I put a good part of my experiments, notes, labs and random ideas.
+on the internet i usually show up as **"yuri cunha"**, although my full name is longer in real life. this site is where i put a good part of my experiments, notes, labs and random ideas.

-If you like databases, Linux, self hosting, local AI and long term projects that do not look perfect from day one, you are in the right place.
+if you like databases, linux, self-hosting, local ai and long-term projects that do not look perfect from day one, you are in the right place.

 ---

-## In one paragraph
+## in one paragraph

-I am a Database Technology student, an aspiring PostgreSQL and MongoDB DBA, a homelab owner who likes to self host things, and a person on a long term project to get lighter and run further.
-I care about practical knowledge, documentation, reliability and having real examples to point to, not just theory.
-I like tech, but I also like sleep, so I try to build systems I can debug at three in the morning without going insane.
+i am a database technology student, an aspiring postgresql and mongodb dba, a homelab owner who likes to self-host things, and a person on a long-term project to get lighter and run further. i care about practical knowledge, documentation, reliability and having real examples to point to, not just theory. i like tech, but i also like sleep, so i try to build systems i can debug at three in the morning without going insane.

 ---

-## A bit of background
+## a bit of background

-Some quick facts about me:
+some quick facts about me:

-- I am from Brazil.
+- i am from brazil
-- I usually present myself as **DBA PostgreSQL Jr** or similar roles.
+- i usually present myself as **dba postgresql jr** or similar roles
-- I enjoy working close to infrastructure and databases, not only the top layer of the stack.
+- i enjoy working close to infrastructure and databases, not only the top layer of the stack
-- Politically I tend to be more conservative, although this site is mainly about tech and personal projects, not politics.
+- politically i tend to be more conservative, although this site is mainly about tech and personal projects, not politics
-- English is not my first language; you will probably find some weird sentences here and there.
+- english is not my first language; you will probably find some weird sentences here and there

-I like being honest about where I am in my journey.
-I am not a senior architect with thirty years of experience.
-I am someone building that path, one lab and one project at a time.
+i like being honest about where i am in my journey. i am not a senior architect with thirty years of experience. i am someone building that path, one lab and one project at a time.

 ---

-## What I am doing in tech right now
+## what i am doing in tech right now

-On the formal side, I study **Database Technology** at Estácio, a technologist degree focused on databases.
-The plan is to finish around 2026 or 2027 and, along the way, connect what I study in college with real projects in my homelab and in my repositories.
+on the formal side, i study **database technology** at estácio, a technologist degree focused on databases. the plan is to finish around 2026 or 2027 and, along the way, connect what i study in college with real projects in my homelab and in my repositories.

-On the practical side, my routine usually involves:
+on the practical side, my routine usually involves:

-- taking care of **Linux servers**, mostly Ubuntu Server 24.04 LTS
+- taking care of **linux servers**, mostly ubuntu server 24.04 lts
-- working with **PostgreSQL** as my main relational database
+- working with **postgresql** as my main relational database
-- using **MongoDB** for document based scenarios
+- using **mongodb** for document-based scenarios
-- creating and maintaining **Docker Compose** stacks
+- creating and maintaining **docker compose** stacks
 - practicing backup, restore and disaster recovery
 - tuning queries and database settings for better performance
 - setting up monitoring and alerts
-- documenting everything in Markdown so future me does not hate past me
+- documenting everything in markdown so future me does not hate past me

-I also spend time studying and preparing for certifications and professional opportunities related to databases, infrastructure and security.
+i also spend time studying and preparing for certifications and professional opportunities related to databases, infrastructure and security.

 ---

-## My homelab and infrastructure
+## my homelab and infrastructure

-I like to say that my homelab is my best teacher.
+i like to say that my homelab is my best teacher.

-Some things that live there:
+some things that live there:

-- Home servers running **Ubuntu Server 24.04 LTS**, including:
+- home servers running **ubuntu server 24.04 lts**, including:
   - a more powerful machine focused on databases and services
-  - a lighter machine that I still use for experiments
+  - a lighter machine that i still use for experiments
-- **Oracle Cloud** instances that act as extra nodes and database hosts
+- **oracle cloud** instances that act as extra nodes and database hosts
-- **Tailscale** to connect everything in a secure overlay, including my Windows laptop
+- **tailscale** to connect everything in a secure overlay, including my windows laptop
-- **Cloudflared** tunnels to expose services without opening random ports to the internet
+- **cloudflared** tunnels to expose services without opening random ports to the internet
-- **Random external ports** mapped to containers, instead of defaults, as a small extra layer against bots
+- **random external ports** mapped to containers, instead of defaults, as a small extra layer against bots
-- A dedicated database server on Oracle where I centralize databases like PostgreSQL and others
+- a dedicated database server on oracle where i centralize databases like postgresql and others

-Typical services that appear and disappear here:
+typical services that appear and disappear here:

-- Nextcloud for files
+- nextcloud for files
-- Joplin Server for notes
+- joplin server for notes
-- PrivateBin for quick text sharing
+- privatebin for quick text sharing
-- Self hosted monitoring tools
+- self-hosted monitoring tools
-- Local AI models through Ollama
+- local ai models through ollama
-- Small web apps to support my workflow
+- small web apps to support my workflow

-I own the domain **`yuricunha.com`**, and many services live on subdomains like `something.yuricunha.com`.
-This site is one of the visible faces of all that.
+i own the domain **`yuricunha.com`**, and many services live on subdomains like `something.yuricunha.com`. this site is one of the visible faces of all that.

 ---

-## Tech stack and preferences
+## tech stack and preferences

-These are some tools and choices that appear a lot in my projects:
+these are some tools and choices that appear a lot in my projects:

-- **Operating systems**
+- **operating systems**
-  - Ubuntu Server 24.04 LTS on servers
+  - ubuntu server 24.04 lts on servers
-  - Windows 10 Pro on my main laptop
+  - windows 10 pro on my main laptop
-  - Arch based distros on the side for experiments, like EndeavourOS, CachyOS and Garuda
+  - arch-based distros on the side for experiments, like endeavouros, cachyos and garuda
-- **Networking and access**
+- **networking and access**
-  - Tailscale for secure remote access
+  - tailscale for secure remote access
-  - Cloudflared for publishing services without touching router port forwarding
+  - cloudflared for publishing services without touching router port forwarding
-- **Containers and services**
+- **containers and services**
-  - Docker with **docker compose** (the plugin, not the old `docker-compose` command)
+  - docker with **docker compose** (the plugin, not the old `docker-compose` command)
   - `docker-compose.yml` files without the old `version` key
-  - external PostgreSQL instead of one database per container
+  - external postgresql instead of one database per container
-  - fixed DNS in containers using:
+  - fixed dns in containers using:
     - `1.1.1.1`
     - `8.8.8.8`
-- **Programming and tools**
+- **programming and tools**
-  - Python for automation and scripts
+  - python for automation and scripts
-  - `pipx` to install Python based tools globally but cleanly
+  - `pipx` to install python-based tools globally but cleanly
   - shell scripts for simple tasks
-- **Databases**
+- **databases**
-  - PostgreSQL as the main database in my labs
+  - postgresql as the main database in my labs
-  - interest in MongoDB and other engines to compare approaches
+  - interest in mongodb and other engines to compare approaches
-- **AI and automation**
+- **ai and automation**
-  - Ollama running on Ubuntu, directly on the host, not in containers
+  - ollama running on ubuntu, directly on the host, not in containers
   - tests with different models and prompts
   - plans for personal automations and assistants

-I like setups that are reproducible.
-If I write a compose file or a script, I try to make it so that I can recreate the same environment months later without guessing.
+i like setups that are reproducible. if i write a compose file or a script, i try to make it so that i can recreate the same environment months later without guessing.

 ---

-## Labs, repos and documentation style
+## labs, repos and documentation style

-One of my main long term projects is building a **DBA lab and portfolio**, focused on PostgreSQL.
+one of my main long-term projects is building a **dba lab and portfolio**, focused on postgresql.

-Things you can expect from my repos:
+things you can expect from my repos:

 - structured directories for each service or lab, for example:
   - `~/docker/docker-compose/{service}`